-Medicare
+• Medicare

-Inpatient acute care and rehabilitation services and outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
+Inpatient acute care, rehabilitation, and psychiatric services and outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
 These rates vary according to a patient classification system that is based on clinical, diagnostic, and other factors.